 It is interesting that the relatively egalitarian Semai people of rainforest Malaysia have long viewed causing stress as a form of unacceptable violence (or at least they may be highly sensitive to stress).
 The violent effects of stress have much more recently been confirmed by modern science (Robert Dentan.
 Overwhelming Terror.
 Love, fear, peace and violence among Semai of Malaysia.
 Pg 138.
 2008).

 It may be this "taboo" on causing stress partly explains the relative equality found in Semai society, hierarchy may simply, and unintentionally, be prevented from developing in the process of avoiding stress (Robert Dentan & David Nicholls.
-Stress, equality and peacability among east Semai.
+Stress, equality and peaceability among east Semai.
 A preliminary account.
 Paper presented at Annual meeting of America Anthropological Association, Montreal, Nov 2011).
 Although multiple factors are probably involved in maintaining their equality, perhaps most notably they appear to "outsource" hierarchical roles such as "law and order" and "boss" to the supernatural (as reported in similar "egalitarian" societies by Kirk Endicott in Peaceful Foragers: The Significance of the Batek and Moriori for the question of Innate Human Violence.
 War, Peace and Human Nature.
 Ed D Fry.
 2013.)

 So if a group is trying to encourage equality, treating stress as acceptable or desirable will probably be counterproductive.
-If a group is seeking to establish hierarchy (to maximize efficiency in a division of labor for instance) restrictions or "taboos" on stress are likely to interfere.
+If a group is seeking to establish hierarchy (to maximize efficiency in a division of labor perhaps) restrictions or "taboos" on stress are likely to interfere.
 Presumably the middle path between these extremes would have the widest appeal.

 No comments: